JoeCardoso13/diary_bot/README.md

 # Diary Bot RAG Assistant

-This application creates a Retrieval-Augmented Generation (RAG) system that allows users to ask questions about a custom-made diary.
+This application creates a Retrieval-Augmented Generation (RAG) system that allows users to ask questions about their custom-made diary.
 For demonstration, the system uses an arbitrarily created diary, with AI generated entries stored in a .csv file.
 The script for injecting this data appropriately into a PostgreSQL database with vector embeddings is provided, it enables context-aware responses to user queries.

 <div align="center">
   <h3>🖥️ Gradio Web Interface</h3>